PART 1 – BACKGROUND

 Given that this is going to be a pretty long blog and don’t want to bore you all in one go, I’ve decided to split it into parts and post it over a few days.
 So…

 For the last few years, I’d been working from my attic.
-It was a snug little creative space, and lots of people loved b10835145_673857956055978_1319609518802927899_oeing in there but it was only meant to be temporary and it had its limitations.
+It was a snug little creative space, and lots of people loved being in there but it was only meant to be temporary and it had its limitations.
 For example, anyone over about 6’3” had to stoop and I could never fit a drum kit in there without dismantling pretty much everything else.

 The tipping point for me came late in 2013 when my son was born and I had to sneak up and work quietly whenever he napped – which was a lot!
 For my professional standard of working, the attic just wasn’t cutting it.